MpStyle/microservicetoolkit/microservice.toolkit.messagemediator/README.md

 // Registers all the microservices as singleton services.AddServices(microservices);
-// Or specify the life time
+// Or if you want to specify the life time
 // services.AddServices(ServiceLifetime.Scoped, microservices);

 [...]

 // Registers the "service factory" services.AddSingleton<ServiceFactory>(serviceProvider =>
-    serviceProvider.ByNameServiceFactory(microservices)
+    serviceProvider.ServiceFactory(microservices)
 );

 [...]